bjherger/keras-pandas/README.md

 ### Development

- - Adding CI/CD and PyPi links, and updating contact section w/ about the author (#TODO)
+ - Adding CI/CD and PyPi links, and updating contact section w/ about the author (#70)

 ### 1.3.5